 Managing the IHT – BR changes – you need to know the value of your business

-For business owners starting to get to grips with the recently announced changes to inheritance tax (IHT), it is vital to know what your business and other assets are worth and to review your IHT position.
+If you are starting to get to grips with the April 2026 changes to inheritance tax (IHT), it is vital to know what your business and other assets are worth and to review your IHT position.

-The government’s announced changes to Agricultural Property Relief (AR) and Business Property Relief (BR) are expected to have significant impact on the IHT liabilities for business and farmland owners.
-This article focuses on changes to BR and advice for business owners on how to manage the impact.
+The changes to Agricultural Property Relief (AR) and Business Relief (BR) will have significant impact on the IHT liabilities for business and farmland owners - this article focuses on how to manage the impact.

 What can you do to manage the effects of recent BR relief tax changes?

-IHT liabilities can substantially increase as a result of these changes so careful planning is needed particularly in cases where the estate would have been relying on the previously available 100% BR and AR from IHT.
+IHT liabilities can substantially increase for deaths after 6 April 2026 so careful planning is needed particularly in cases where the estate would have been relying on the previously available 100% BR and AR from IHT.

 In the past, many business owners held onto shares in their trading company until death, passing them to the next generation without incurring IHT.
-There was also the added benefit of a Capital Gains Tax (CGT) base cost uplift on death to market value.
-While the CGT uplift remains in place, the 20% IHT charge on assets over £1 million will in most cases mean that it is no longer attractive to hold qualifying assets until death.
+There was also the added benefit of a capital gains tax (CGT) base cost uplift on death to market value.
+While the CGT uplift remains in place, the 20% IHT charge on assets over £2.5 million will, in most cases, mean that it is no longer attractive to hold qualifying assets until death.

-However, the changes to BR and AR create succession planning challenges for business owners, particularly in owner-managed businesses.
+The changes create succession planning challenges, particularly in owner-managed businesses.
 The key considerations now are how to pass on wealth to the next generations in a tax-efficient manner and how to fund any IHT liability that may arise.
+Starting the process earlier in life is a key tactic.

-A first step is to consider the estate’s IHT exposure based on these changes and revisit the current Will.
-This may require a valuation of the shares in the business.
+A first step is to consider your IHT exposure based on the new rules and revisit your current Will.
+This may require a valuation of your shares in the business.

 Need to discuss the value of your business in more detail?